thatstatsguy/thatstatsguy.github.io/_pages/about.md

 Hi 👋 I'm Chris.
 This site is a collection of information about my work, my ideas and the journey to being a better software engineer.
 When not in front of a keyboard, you can find me on a wine farm or up in the mountains.

-My goal for 2023 is to write a lot of (hopefully) usefully tech content on my [blog](https://thatstatsguy.github.io/blog/).
+My goal for 2023 is to write a lot of (hopefully) useful tech content on my [blog](https://thatstatsguy.github.io/blog/).
 Feel free to take a look while you're here!